hacks-guide/Guide_Wii/docs/wii-loaders.md

 ## Game Folder Structure

 Below is a single WBFS example, and a split WBFS example.
 A WBFS needs to be split if it is over 4 GB and your storage device is formatted as FAT32.
-Software such as [Wii Backup Manager](wii-backups#using-wii-backup-manager) or [Wii Backup Fusion](wii-backups#using-wii-backup-fusion) can do this for you, and will automatically set up the game folder structure correctly.
+Software such as [TinyWiiBackupManager](backups#using-tinywiibackupmanager) can do this for you, and will automatically set up the game folder structure correctly.

 ```
 💾SD card or USB: